 In 2014, voters approved a bond issue that allocated $15 million to the Zoo for future improvements.
-The first step in furture improvements was the development of a new Zoo Master Plan stating the Zoo's continuing efforts to exemplefy best practices in animal care, conservation, and environmental education for many years to come, and to improve the visitor experience.
+The first step in future improvements was the development of a new Zoo Master Plan stating the Zoo's continuing efforts to exemplify best practices in animal care, conservation, and environmental education for many years to come, and to improve the visitor experience.

 The bond monies are helping to build a new Rainforest building, and new education center with double the capacity of the existing building.
 The current Meller-Danforth Education Center will become New England’s first reptile house.

 The Zoo announced Tree Kangaroo Awareness Month to celebrate the opening of its new Matschie’s tree kangaroo exhibit in the Australasia building, making the new baby, Holly, visible to the public for the first time.
 The second phase of the ALEX AND ANI Farmyard opened featuring the Farmhouse Stage, chickens, and Flemish giant rabbits as well as additional interactive play opportunities.
 Additionally, the Zoo took over the management of Roger Williams Park Carousel Village.